auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 > The Game of Life is [undecidable](https://en.wikipedia.org/wiki/Undecidable_problem), which means that given an initial pattern and a later pattern, no algorithm exists that can tell whether the later pattern is ever going to appear.
 This is a corollary of the [halting problem](https://en.wikipedia.org/wiki/Halting_problem): the problem of determining whether a given program will finish running or continue to run forever from an initial input," -- [Game of Life - Undecidability](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Undecidability).

 Do you think a functioning computer could arise from these three simple rules?
 In fact, a computer can arise without intervention or design, called a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine).
-Conway's game of life is Turing complete, and can simulate any Turing machine.
+Conway's game of life is Turing complete, and can simulate any Turing machine (which includes your computer and everything it does).
 This means any algorithm can be carried out by a complex enough group of cells in the game.
 So groups of cells can self-replicate and carry out programs, processing information, all from three simple rules.

 A large part of this demonstration is to show what properties can arise from simple operations.
 I didn't expect to see so many incredible patterns.
 Consider the universe we inhabit.
 What are the basic rules that govern this universe?
 [Here's a list of fundamental physics formulas.](https://en.wikiversity.org/wiki/Fundamental_Physics/Formulas)